direnv/direnv/man/direnv-stdlib.1.md

 ### `use node [<version>]`:

-Loads NodeJS version from a `.node-version` or `.nvmrc` file.
+Loads the specified NodeJS version into the environment.

-If you specify a partial NodeJS version (i.e. `4.2`), a fuzzy match is performed and the highest matching version installed is selected.
+If a partial NodeJS version is passed (i.e. `4.2`), a fuzzy match is performed and the highest matching version installed is selected.

-Example (.envrc):

-    set -e
-    use node

-Example (.node-version):

-    4.2

-### `use node <version>`

-Loads specified NodeJS version.

-Example (.envrc):

-    set -e
-    use node 4.2.2
+If no version is passed, it will look at the '.nvmrc' or '.node-version' files in the current directory if they exist.

+Environment Variables:

+- $NODE_VERSIONS (required)
+  Points to a folder that contains all the installed Node versions.
+That folder must exist.

+- $NODE_VERSION_PREFIX (optional) [default="node-v"]
+  Overrides the default version prefix.

 ### `use vim [<vimrc_file>]`